Updated 2026-03-08

 • You need multi-channel from one affordable platform

 Don't switch just to avoid usage-based pricing if your usage is predictable.
 OneSignal is well-established and the mobile SDKs are excellent.
 But if you're only using email, or you need in-app notification feeds, alternatives are better suited.
-Use our email validator tool to ensure list quality when evaluating any platform.
+Use our email validator tool to ensure list quality when evaluating any platform, and read our email deliverability guide for best practices.

 Frequently Asked Questions